-Research Pavilion #3 has a modular structure.
+Research Pavilion #3 has a modular structure consisting of six Research Cells.
 Instead of being focused on a curated exhibition, the Research Pavilion #3 offers a space for parallel processes of exhibiting, performing, exposing and discussing research.
-These are realised by so called research cells in semi-autonomous and often parallel ways.
+These are realised by so called Research Cells in semi-autonomous and often parallel ways.
 The process of bringing together the battery of cells is facilitated, reviewed and critically discussed by the switchboard.

-The research cells were selected by the convenors Mika Elo and Henk Slager with help of two advisors (prof. Esa Kirkkopelto, Uniarts Helsinki and prof. Anna-Kaisa Rastenberger, Uniarts Helsinki) from proposals presented by potential partners.
+The participants and partners were chosen through an open call for Reseach Cells in June 2018.
+The research cells were selected by the convenors Mika Elo and Henk Slager with help of two advisors (prof. Esa Kirkkopelto, Uniarts Helsinki and prof. Anna-Kaisa Rastenberger, Uniarts Helsinki) from the submitted proposals.

 Research Pavilion #3 uses the international research database Research Catalogue as the collaborative space for documenting and archiving the activities of the Research Cells.
-The Researv Pavilion #3 exposition constitutes a living archive that collects the materials and rich media documentations of the Research Pavilion project.
+The Research Pavilion #3 exposition constitutes a living archive that collects the materials and rich media documentations of the Research Pavilion project.
 The individual Research Cell pages are partly accessible already during the process.
+To the Research Catalogue

 Research Pavilion # 3 project proceeds towards the high season in Venice through a series of Research Cell Assemblies in a critical dialogue with the Switchboard.